This post contains affiliate links. Please read my disclosures.

 I was blown away the first time I tried a Frangipane Mince Pie.
 Always a mince pie evangelist I had no idea that my favourite Christmas treat could be improved upon.
 How wrong I was.
 This is the luxurious mince pie recipe you must bake this Christmas if you really want to impress.

-What makes these Frangipane Mince Pies so wonderful?
+Why you'll love these Frangipane Mince Pies

 - The most flaky and buttery gluten-free pastry which is absolutely foolproof, so easy and has no xanthan gum.